 The case that set out the first and second requirements, "the products subject to regulation are identified and the regulation sets the product specification", is EC-Asbestos (DS135).
 In this case, a major issue was whether or not measures taken by France prohibiting the manufacture, processing, sales and import of asbestos violated Article 2 of the TBT Agreement.
 The panel judged that the target products were not identified as the measures prohibited all products containing asbestos, and since it did not generally specify particular products, it did not satisfy the above two requirements.
-However, the Appellate Body overruled this decision, saying that there is no need for the measures to be specific about the target product by the name, etc., and that the measures identifying the target products as "all products (that may contain asbestos as a raw material)" and requiring the specification in a negative form that all products "shall not contain asbestos" was sufficient to satisfy the above two requirements.4 determined that the measures did not regulate the product specifications because the requirements for the exceptions (requirements for allowing import/export and regional sale of seal products) were not aimed at regulating the product specifications but rather sought to prohibit or allow imports depending on the specifications of hunters, hunting methods, and objectives of hunts.
+However, the Appellate Body overruled this decision, saying that there is no need for the measures to be specific about the target product by the name, etc., and that the measures identifying the target products as "all products (that may contain asbestos as a raw material)" and requiring the specification in a negative form that all products "shall not contain asbestos" was sufficient to satisfy the above two requirements.

+In addition, the Appellate Body IN the EU-Seal Products (DS400, 401) case reversed the Panel's decision that the measures prohibiting import/export and regional sale of seals and seal products satisfied the three requirements, and were therefore technical regulation.
+The Appellate Body determined that the measures did not regulate the product specifications because the requirements for the exceptions (requirements for allowing import/export and regional sale of seal products) were not aimed at regulating the product specifications but rather sought to prohibit or allow imports depending on the specifications of hunters, hunting methods, and objectives of hunts.
 Thus, it concluded that the measures were not technical regulations (whether or not the measures regulated PPM and therefore constituted technical regulations could be a separate issue, but the Appellate Body did not made determination, as the Panel did not sufficiently discuss this point).